armin-reichert/pacman/README.md

 <img src="doc/clyde.png"/>

+The visualization of the attack behavior can be toggled during the running game by pressing the key 'r'.

 ### Scattering

 In *scatter* mode, each ghost tries to reach his scattering target tile outside of the maze which results in a cyclic movement around the block in that corner.
 Also a one liner: